mengzaiqiao/mengzaiqiao.github.io/content/publication/fang2021structure/index.md

 ---
-title: 'Item diversified recommendation based on influence diffusion'
+title: 'Structure-Aware Random Fourier Kernel for Graphs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Huimin Huang
+  - Jinyuan Fang
-  - Hong Shen
+  - Qiang Zhang
   - Zaiqiao Meng
+  - Shangsong Liang

 # Author notes (optional)
 author_notes:
-  - 'Corresponding author'
-  - 'Corresponding author'
   - ''
   - ''
+  - ''
+  - 'Corresponding author'

-date: '2019-05-22T00:00:00Z'
+date: '2021-12-06T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2019-05-22T00:00:00Z'
+publishDate: '2021-12-06T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['2']
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Information Processing & Management
+publication: Advances in Neural Information Processing Systems
-publication_short: Information Processing & Management

-abstract: Recently, the high popularity of social networks accelerates the development of item recommendation.
-Integrating the influence diffusion of social networks in recommendation systems is a challenging task since topic distribution over users and items is latent and user topic interest may change over time.
-In this paper, we propose a dynamic generative model for item recommendation which captures the potential influence logs based on the community-level topic influence diffusion to infer the latent topic distribution over users and items.
-Our model enables tracking the time-varying distributions of topic interest and topic popularity over communities in social networks.
-A collapsed Gibbs sampling algorithm is proposed to train the model, and an improved diversification algorithm is proposed to obtain item diversified recommendation list.
-Extensive experiments are conducted to evaluate the effectiveness and efficiency of our method.
-The results validate our approach and show the superiority of our method compared with state-of-the-art diversified recommendation methods.
+publication_short: NeurIPS2021

+abstract: Gaussian Processes (GPs) define distributions over functions and their generalization capabilities depend heavily on the choice of kernels.
+In this paper, we propose a novel structure-aware random Fourier (SRF) kernel for GPs that brings several benefits when modeling graph-structured data.
+First, SRF kernel is defined with a spectral distribution based on the Fourier duality given by the Bochner's theorem, transforming the kernel learning problem to a distribution inference problem.
+Second, SRF kernel admits a random Fourier feature formulation that makes the kernel scalable for optimization.
+Third, SRF kernel enables to leverage geometric structures by taking subgraphs as inputs.
+To effectively optimize GPs with SRF kernel, we develop a variational EM algorithm, which alternates between an inference procedure (E-step) and a learning procedure (M-step).
+Experimental results on five real-world datasets show that our model can achieve state-of-the-art performance in two typical graph learning tasks, i.e., object classification and link prediction.

 # Summary.
 An optional shortened abstract.